Loading...

 Tailwind CSS offers several advantages:

-• You can style directly in your markup no need to flip between HTML and CSS files.
-This drastically cuts down on development time and makes iteration effortless.
+• You can style directly in your markup no need to jump between HTML and CSS files.
+It’s fast, intuitive, and perfect for rapid prototyping.

-• Utility classes like p-4 or text-gray-600 ensure uniform spacing, colors, and typography throughout your project.
+• Utility classes like p-4 or text-gray-600help maintain uniform spacing, colors, and typography across your project.

 Getting Started with Tailwind CSS